 1. Swap out heavy creams for lighter moisturizers.
 Skin naturally holds more water during Spring so does not need as much protection.

-To lighten your face oil, apply to damp skin right after washing or after spritzing with toner or Botanic Elixir.
+To lighten your face oil, apply face oil to damp skin right after washing or after spritzing with toner or Botanic Elixir.
 You'll use less oil but still get the benefits from face oil.

 For Spring and Summer we recommend Brown Barn's Primrose & Oak Daily Defense Moisturizer.
 This water-based formula features Cupuacu butter to go on lightly but retains moisture.

 2. Add a minimum of 50 SPF sunscreen.
-The sun's rays are stronger at this time of year, requiring more protection.
+The sun's rays are stronger at this time of year, requiring more protection for skin that has been indoors for the last several months.
 Select a quality sunscreen, separate from your moisturizer and lotion, with an SPF of at least 50.

 3. Exfoliate.
 I cannot stress enough the importance of exfoliation for getting that healthy Spring Glow.

 We need to exfoliate when our skin is extra dry.
 The turning point between Winter and Spring is the perfect time to increase your exfoliation.
-At Brown Barn, we suggest working with a combination of mechanical and gel/liquid exfoliators.
+At Brown Barn, we suggest working with a combination of mechanical and gel/liquid exfoliators and masks.

 Use 7 Day Glow BOOST oil based exfoliator to get down deep and refine your Glow.
 BOOST can be used in a variety of ways - you get a great online video tutorial with purchase, making it easy to use.
 Use this once per week (with the Facial Scrub a few days apart).